silvasur/ste/README.markdown

 The STE Template Engine (STE) is a template engine for the PHP programming language.

+## ⚠️ No longer maintained ⚠️

+For now, I no longer maintain Ratatöskr / STE.
+I don't use it myself any more and to my knowledge nobody else does either.
+The time I'd need to invest to keep up with new PHP versions and other maintenance chores therefore don't seem worth it.
+I might revisit this in the future, but for now, I want to focus on other things.

 Get it via composer / packagist
 -------------------------------